 Going camping can be a lot of fun, but some people just don’t want to completely walk away from the electrical grid, which is completely understandable.
-If you’re the type of person that likes to go camping, but you still want to have access to your electrical devices, then you’re going to want to take a generator along with you.
+If you’re the type of person that likes to go camping, but you still want to have access to your electrical devices, then you’re going to want to take a camping generator along with you.

 Why Should You Use a Portable Generator for Camping?